sphinx-doc/sphinx/Doc-26/library/mac.rst

 This chapter describes modules that are only available on the Mac OS X platform.

-See also the chapters :ref:`mac-scripting` and :ref:`undoc-mac-modules`.
+See the chapters :ref:`mac-scripting` and :ref:`undoc-mac-modules` for more modules, and the HOWTO :ref:`using-on-mac` for a general introduction to Mac-specific Python programming.

 .. toctree::